hristog/hristog.github.io/src/entries/team_play_contributions_of_the_top_forwards_for_the_fpl_season_2016.md

 # Contribution to Team Play

 Particularly, we'll look at various attacking and defensive statistics[^scored_goals_excluded] of top players from different lines.
-In order to keep the analyses clean and uncluttered, I've decided to split the visualizations and commentary on playing line basis.
+In order to keep the analyses clean and uncluttered, I've decided to split the visualisations and commentary on a playing line basis; thus, this post is, essentially, the first in a [series][team_play_contributions_series], that will focus on individual contributions to team-play.
 We'll start by looking at the forwards, who have netted 150 points or more last season.
 They turn out to be 7 in total:

-: Romelu Lukaku (221 points, avg. value £9.74)
+- Romelu Lukaku (221 points, avg. value £9.74)
-: Harry Kane (220 points, avg. value £11.13)
+- Harry Kane (220 points, avg. value £11.13)
-: Diego Da Silva Costa (196 points, avg. value £10.38) : Sergio Agüero (175 points, avg. value £12.88)
+- Diego Da Silva Costa (196 points, avg. value £10.38)
+- Sergio Agüero (175 points, avg. value £12.88)
-: Jermain Defoe (166 points, avg. value £7.54)
+- Jermain Defoe (166 points, avg. value £7.54)
-: Zlatan Ibrahimovic (163 points, avg. value £11.44)
+- Zlatan Ibrahimovic (163 points, avg. value £11.44)
-: Jamie Vardy (161 points, avg. value £9.76)
+- Jamie Vardy (161 points, avg. value £9.76)

 [^scored_goals_excluded]: Please, note that I've deliberately excluded the total number of goals scored, which by itself can be a misleading statistic, as it doesn't clearly indicate whether the goals in question were scored predominantly as a result of a player's attacking positioning, his finishing skill, his teammates' creativity or otherwise.